Italian Socialist Party (2007): Out of Parliament

 At the first party congress, which took place in July 2008, Riccardo Nencini was elected secretary (replacing Boselli) while Pia Locatelli was elected president.
-In September, Nencini proposed a new "reformist axis" comprising the Democratic Party (PD), the Union of Christian and Centre Democrats (UDC) and the Socialists while explaining that the Democrats needed to choose between the reformism of the PS and the populism of Italy of Values (IdV).
+In September, Nencini proposed a new "reformist axis" comprising also the Democratic Party (PD) and the Union of the Centre (UdC), while explaining that the Democrats needed to choose between "reformism" and the "populism" of Italy of Values (IdV).
 In October 2008, Angius led his group into the PD, proposing that the entire PS should follow him.
 In reply, Nencini underlined that no former members of the late PSI were leaving the party.
 In fact, Spini, the only former Socialist in Angius' group, chose to stay in the PS.
 However, De Michelis left the party soon after.

-For the 2009 European Parliament election, the PS formed a joint list named Left and Freedom (SL) with the Movement for the Left (MpS), the Federation of the Greens (FdV), the Democratic Left (SD) and Unite the Left (UlS).
-SL received a mere 3.1% of the vote and failed to return any MEPs.
-Despite this, the national council of the PS chose to continue the experience of SL to build a "secular, libertarian and left-wing" force.
+In the 2009 European Parliament election, the PS formed a joint list named Left and Freedom (SL) with the Movement for the Left (MpS), the Federation of the Greens (FdV), the Democratic Left (SD) and Unite the Left (UlS).
+SL obtained 3.1% of the vote and no MEPs.
+Despite this, the PS' national council chose to continue to organise a "secular, libertarian and left-wing" force.
 This led to the exit of Craxi, who launched the United Socialists in October.
-However, one month later the PS left SL (later rebranded Left Ecology Freedom, SEL), having refused a full merger.
-The PS was renamed Italian Socialist Party (PSI), chose to support joint candidates with the PD and to run its own lists in the forthcoming regional elections, opening the way to Craxi's return.
+However, one month later the PS left SL, later rebranded Left Ecology Freedom (SEL), having refused a full merger.
+The PS was renamed Italian Socialist Party (PSI), chose to field party lists in support of PD candidates in the forthcoming regional elections, opening the way to Craxi's return.

-At the 2010 regional elections, the PSI elected a total of 15 regional councillors.
-The party obtained its best results in Apulia (9.7% with SEL and 4 councillors out of the 11 elected by SEL), Basilicata (4.6% and 1 councillor), Umbria (4.2% and 2 councillors), Campania (3.5% with SEL and 2 councillors out of 2) and Calabria (3.7%, just 0.3% short of the electoral threshold).
-At the second party congress in July, Nencini was re-elected secretary, but the party was divided between three political lines: the majority around Nencini supported a "reformist" alliance with the PD, UDC and SEL (excluding IdV and the Communist Refoundation Party), the right "autonomist" wing led by Craxi wanted the party to stand alone and the left "frontist" wing favoured stronger co-operation with SEL.
+In the 2010 regional elections the PSI elected a total of 15 regional councillors.
+The party obtained its best results in Apulia (9.7% with SEL and four councillors), Basilicata (4.6% and one councillor), Umbria (4.2% and two councillors), Campania (3.5% with SEL and two councillors) and Calabria (3.7%).

+At the second party congress in July, Nencini was re-elected secretary, but the PSI was divided in three: the majority around Nencini supported a "reformist" alliance with the PD, UdC and SEL (excluding IdV and the Communist Refoundation Party), the right-wing "autonomist" wing led by Craxi wanted the party to stand alone and the left "frontist" wing favoured stronger co-operation with SEL.
 In December 2010, Boselli, long-time SDI leader and PSI founder, who had left active politics after his 2008 defeat, joined the Alliance for Italy (ApI), led by Francesco Rutelli.